missionpinball/mpf-docs/hardware/voltages_and_power/index.rst

 coil causes large electric and magnetic spikes.
 In some cases a PSU might driving coils without a capacitor on the rail.

-You might want to use at least one fuse on the HV rail to prevent coils from burning.
+You want to use at least one fuse on the HV rail to prevent coils from burning.
 Most coils will start burning after a while if you enable them permanently without PWM (see ``hold_power`` in :doc:`/config/coils` for details).
 You do not want that.
 Instead the fuse should trip and cut the power.